drejcreative/Gulp-Workflow/readme.md

 1. [Node.js](www.nodejs.org).
 2. [git](www.git-scm.com).
-3. Gulp via the Mac terminal or Gitbash on a PC > `npm install -g gulp`
+3. Gulp via the Mac terminal or Gitbash on a PC > `npm install --global gulp-cli`

 Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `git clone https://github.com/drejcreative/Gulp-Workflow.git`

 CD to the folder with workflows
-Run > `npm install` to install the project dependencies
+Run > `npm install` to install the project dependencies Run > `bower install` to install the bower dependencies if you have it

 Run the Gulp command > `gulp`

-And add `http://localhost:3000` to you browser to live preview your work